On the Evaluation of Neural Code Summarization: Introduction

-\item Third, we find that the code summarization approaches perform inconsistently on different datasets.
-For instance, one approach may perform better than other approaches on one dataset and poorly on another dataset.
-Furthermore, three dataset attributes (corpus sizes, \datasplit ways, and duplication ratios) have an important impact on the performance of code summarization models.
-For corpus size, as the size of the training set becomes larger, the performance of all models will improve.
-For \datasplit ways, all approaches perform poorly on the dataset split by project (the same project can only exist in one partition: train, validation, or test set) than by method (randomly split dataset).
-That is, approaches only tested with datasets split by method may have the risk of generalization to new projects.
-For duplication ratios, we find when the duplication ratio increases, the \bleu scores of all approaches will increase, but the \rank among these approaches cannot be preserved.
+The \textit{third major finding} is that code summarization approaches perform inconsistently on different datasets, i.e., one approach may perform better than other approaches on one dataset and poorly on another dataset.
+Furthermore, we experimentally find that three dataset attributes (corpus sizes, \datasplit methods, and duplication ratios) have important impact on the performance of code summarization models.
+We further give some suggestions about evaluation datasets in \Sec~\ref{diff_dataset}.